museifu666/museifu666.github.io/_posts/2020-08-09-Defcon28-Red-Team-Village-CTF-Write-up.md

 ![critical-error](https://i.imgur.com/BOExWpJ.png)

-A simple CTRL+F find all search on this log file on "CRITICAL Unable to restore environment" gives us the flag: 48
+A simple CTRL+F find all search on this log file for "CRITICAL Unable to restore environment" gives us the number of occurences the fail2ban service reached an unrecoverable state (a.k.a our flag): 48

 {:refdef: .flag}
 Flag: `48`